nginxinc/nginx-amplify-doc/amplify-guide.md

 If the average request time (P95) for the selected time period is below T1, this is considered 100% satisfying state of requests.
 If the request time is above T1 and below T2, a "satisfaction ratio" is calculated accordingly.
 Requests above T2 are considered totally unsatisfying.
 E.g. with T1=0.2s and T2=1s, a request time greater than 1s would be considered unsatisfying, and the resulting score would be 0%.

-The detailed algorithm for the AHS is the following:
+The algorithm for calculating the AHS is:

 ```
 successful_req_pct = (nginx.http.request.count - nginx.http.status.5xx) / nginx.http.request.count